purseclab/DnD/README.md

-# DnD
+# DnD: A Cross-Architecture Deep Neural Network Decompiler
-DnD: A Cross-Architecture Deep Neural Network Decompiler
+We will release DnD code soon!